tzanis-anevlavis/evrostos/README.md

 T. Anevlavis, M. Philippe, D. Neider, and P. Tabuada.
 2018.
 Verifying rLTL formulas: now faster than ever before!.
 In 2018 IEEE Conference on Decision and Control (CDC).
 1556–1561. https://doi.org/10.1109/CDC.2018.8619014

 ## Installation and instructions guide.
-This page contains instructions on how to install and call _Evrostos: The rLTL Verifier_.
-Instructions on how to replicate the case studies of the paper can be found at replicationInstructions-rLTL.pdf (for the rLTL specifications) and at replicationInstructions-LTL.pdf (for the LTL specifications).
-The reports of the simulations of the paper are found in the ./examples/results_paper folder.
+This section contains instructions on how to install and call _Evrostos: The rLTL Verifier_.

 All instructions and folders are relative to the folder you have extracted this archive to.

-Evrostos is publicly available online at this [github repository](https://github.com/janis10/evrostos).

 ### Contents
 * System Requirements
-* Folder Contents
-* Installation Guide
+* Building Evrostos
-    1. NuSMV Installation Instructions
-    2. rLTL2LTL Instructions
-    3. Evrostos: The rLTL Verifier
+* rLTL syntax with Evrostos
 * Calling Evrostos
 * The right variables for a specification with Evrostos